-Ideally you would run it by a user or potential user of your tool.
+For talking to your users, ideally it would actually be a user or potential user of your tool.
 You can get in contact with users by leveraging either a mailing list or poster session to get contact information for a potential user.
-You can get in contact with potential users by leveraging other groups at the Genomics Institute to see if they have access to users who might want to use your tool.
+You can also get in contact with potential users by leveraging other groups at the Genomics Institute to see if they have access to users who might want to use your tool.

 If you don't have access to users or potential users, you next best option is a coworker, ideally one who has as close to the same skillet that you are trying to target.

 Typically, PIs, managers, etc are not the most helpful people to get feedback from when considering your design from the perspective of your users.
 They will have lots of interesting ideas, but since they are not your target user, they will just be guessing, same as you, as to what your users really want.

 Industry rules is 3-5, but in practice, even one person will significantly help you.
 Research shows that 1 person can help you find up to 1/3 of the usability bugs with a tool.